 What Is Avino Silver & Gold Mines's Debt?

-The image below, which you can click on for greater detail, shows that Avino Silver & Gold Mines had debt of US$7.39m at the end of June 2019, a reduction from US$12.5m over a year.
-However, because it has a cash reserve of US$3.41m, its net debt is less, at about US$3.99m.
+The image below, which you can click on for greater detail, shows that Avino Silver & Gold Mines had debt of US$4.38m at the end of June 2020, a reduction from US$7.39m over a year.
+However, it does have US$10.4m in cash offsetting this, leading to net cash of US$6.01m.

 How Strong Is Avino Silver & Gold Mines's Balance Sheet?

-We can see from the most recent balance sheet that Avino Silver & Gold Mines had liabilities of US$10.5m falling due within a year, and liabilities of US$22.3m due beyond that.
-Offsetting these obligations, it had cash of US$3.41m as well as receivables valued at US$6.26m due within 12 months.
-So its liabilities outweigh the sum of its cash and (near-term) receivables by US$23.2m.
+We can see from the most recent balance sheet that Avino Silver & Gold Mines had liabilities of US$7.19m falling due within a year, and liabilities of US$7.86m due beyond that.
+On the other hand, it had cash of US$10.4m and US$6.69m worth of receivables due within a year.
+So it actually has US$2.03m more liquid assets than total liabilities.

-Over 12 months, Avino Silver & Gold Mines saw its revenue drop to US$31m, which is a fall of 9.7%.
+Over 12 months, Avino Silver & Gold Mines made a loss at the EBIT level, and saw its revenue drop to US$29m, which is a fall of 6.7%.
 That's not what we would hope to see.

 Of course, if you're the type of investor who prefers buying stocks without the burden of debt, then don't hesitate to discover our exclusive list of net cash growth stocks, today.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.